 Hyper Raman Scattering

 This effect is usually fairly weak, but it has aspects which make it interesting for Raman spectroscopy.
-In particular, hyper-Raman spectra can provide vibrational information on molecules where ordinary Raman scattering is suppressed due to symmetry issues (silent modes).
+In particular, hyper-Raman spectra can provide vibrational information on molecules where ordinary Raman scattering is suppressed due to symmetry issues (silent modes, non Raman-active modes).
 The scattering rate can be substantially enhanced near optical surfaces.